lintje/lintje/README.md

 ```
 # Lint the most recent commit on the current branch
-gitlint
+lintje
 # Is the same as:
-gitlint HEAD
+lintje HEAD
 # Lint a specific commit
-gitlint 3a561ef766c2acfe5da478697d91758110b8b24c
+lintje 3a561ef766c2acfe5da478697d91758110b8b24c

 # Select a range of commits
 # Lint the last 5 commits:
-gitlint HEAD~5..HEAD
+lintje HEAD~5..HEAD
 # Lint the difference between two branches
-gitlint main..develop
+lintje main..develop
 ```

-It's recommended to add Git Lint to your CI setup to lint the range of commits added by a Pull Request or job.
+It's recommended to add Lintje to your CI setup to lint the range of commits added by a Pull Request or job.

 ### Exit codes

-Git Lint will exit with the following status codes in these situations:
+Lintje will exit with the following status codes in these situations:

 - `0` (Success) - No violations have been found.
 The commit is accepted.
 - `1` (Failure) - One or more violations have been found.
 The commit is not